 A honra demasiada, interés hay encubierto ( (Spanish proverb).
 Behind overly praise lie hidden interests.

-Beware of hidden interests behind great-looking talk, and study the fair evidence if you can.
-The Americanised Hindu swami that later came to be called Paramahansa Yogananda (1893-1952), said and wrote that his guru, Yukteswar, was a yogi Christ.
-He also described him as "a master in every way," and that Yukteswar's words obliged or bound the cosmos, and that he was of "unerring spiritual insight".
-References are in the text further down.
+Beware of hidden interests.
+The Americanised Hindu swami, Yogananda (1893-1952), said and wrote that his guru Yukteswar was a yogi christ, "a master in every way," and that Yukteswar's words obliged or bound the cosmos, and that he was of "unerring spiritual insight."

-Facts matter.
-Yukteswar might have been wise on some issues even if not on all issues.
-However, an "unfailing, divine wisdom" that is clearly wrong on several issues, makes overpraise backfire.
-That is a problem.
-One may come to think, "When a disciple praises his guru too long, too loudly, too much and against facts, hidden interests that are not divine interestes may be lurking somewhere."
-Then, what was Yogananda up to by over-praise to promote his own work?
-It may seem like forming a big barrel with a leaking or lacking bottom to stand on.
+One may come to think, "When Yogananda praises his guru too long, too loudly, too much and against facts, what hidden interests are lurking somewhere?"
+Then, what was Yogananda up to by over-praise to promote his own "looks and books"?
+Yoganande writes to impress, and presents Yukteswar as a "yogi-christ of India".
+However, over-praise may seem like a big barrel with a leaking or lacking bottom to stand on.

 An "unerring" disappointment?
 "One - a driver, and the other - cook!"
 In the West, Swami Sri Yukteswar Giri (1855-1936) has for most part been known through his disciple, Yogananda (1893-1952), who came to the United States in 1920, remained for thirty years, founded SRF, Self-Realization Fellowship in 1935, and got many followers.
 How good yogis most them became, is hard to say, but Yukteswar seemed to disapprove of the followers Yogananda brought with him to India in 1935-36, writes Sailendra Dasgupta.
 Yukteswar had first thought to serve them tea in silver cups, but "Now I hear that one them is a driver and the other is a cook!" he said, and seemed to become extremely disappointed and sank into his chair.